Refracting Filippov systems: sliding dynamics without sliding regions: Two-dimensional systems

 \section{Two-dimensional systems}

-In this section we consider the two-piece form \eqref{eq:f} in two dimensions and compare the quantity $\Lambda$, derived above for second-order Filippov systems, to a quantity derived in \cite{CoGa01,Si22b} that dictates the stability of invisible-invisible planar two-folds of general Filippov systems.
+In this section we consider the two-piece form \eqref{eq:f} in two dimensions and compare the quantity $\Lambda$, derived above for refracting systems, to a quantity derived in \cite{CoGa01,Si22b} that dictates the stability of invisible-invisible planar two-folds of general Filippov systems.

 Write $x = (x_1,x_2)$, and for simplicity suppose $H(x) = x_1$.
 We Taylor expand $f^L$ and $f^R$ about the origin keeping all terms to second order: for each $Z = L,R$ we write

 where $a_{0Z}, \ldots, b_{5Z} \in \mathbb{R}$ are constants.
 If